-We are conducting a survey among security researchers who participate in bug bounty programs to understand their motivations and the challenges that they face.
-If you are interested after taking the survey, we might also invite you to participate in an interview.
-All data that we collect will be analyzed and published anonymously to protect the participants’ privacy.
+We are surveying security researchers who participate in bug bounty programs to understand their motivations for participating in those programs and the challenges that they face while bug bounty hunting.
+After taking the survey if you are interested, we might invite you to a follow up interview with the research team.
+All data that we collect will be analyzed and published anonymously to protect your privacy.
 Results that we publish from this study can benefit the security researcher community by guiding bug bounty platforms and programs to create better bug bounties.

 Dr. Amit Elazari Bar On is a Lecturer at the UC Berkeley School of Information, Master in Cybersecurity program, and the Director of Global Cybersecurity Policy at Intel.

-Omer is a second year Computer Science PhD student at the University of Maryland.
+Omer is a third year Computer Science PhD student at the University of Maryland, College Park.

 Prof. Grossklags is an Associate Professor for Cyber Trust and directs the Chair of Cyber Trust at the Department of Informatics at the Technical University of Munich.